 By interpreting these traces of history we find in our everyday lives, our communities, and our world, we can add depth and context to our perception of the present.
 The combined findings of four semesters of research on Harvard and slavery opens up dozens of spaces on campus and beyond to new meanings and significance.
 We can look upon Elmwood's elegant proportions with some of the same concern as Oakes Ames did when he contemplated the fate of slaves on Harvard's Soledad plantation.
-While watching locals, students, and visitors line up for the bus outside of Wadsworth House on Massachusetts Avenue, we can also imagine the lives of Titus, Venus and the other slaves who worked for members of the university and knew its students.
+While watching locals, students, and visitors line up for the bus outside of Wadsworth House on Massamanuscripts, newspapers, and publications.
+Students in the Harvard and Slavery Research Seminar unearthed a great deal of hidden history, forgotten or suppressed, and connected these notes and passing references into fresh, telling stories that take us deeper into the making of this great institution.
+For every find, however, there is something still to be found.
+Did the Bordman family's slaves do daily upkeep for the university for the four generations that their owners were stewards of the college?
+What more can we learn about Belinda, a slave of Isaac Royall Jr. who petitioned the Massachusetts legislature for a pension after Royall fled to Nova Scotia with his wealth, "a part whereof," her petition read, "hath been accumulated by her own industry, and the whole augmented by her servitude."99 From students' work we now know a good deal about chusetts Avenue, we can also imagine the lives of Titus, Venus and the other slaves who worked for members of the university and knew its students.
 In addition to the historic buildings, we can reconsider the landmarks and professorships with titles recalling benefactors who prospered in the slave-based economies of sugar, coffee, cotton, and sometimes even the slave trade itself.